 28. NG-eCall is a variant of IMS emergency services and follows the same principles, architecture, and procedures as other emergency services over IMS.

+29. An originating network that is processing an emergency session shall, if configured through operator policies, invoke an AS for the signing of attestation and identity information and Resource-Priority information, if available in the incoming request.
+The originating network shall include the signed information in the outgoing emergency request.

+30. A network serving a UE receiving a PSAP call back shall, if configured though operator policies, invoke an AS for the verification of signed caller identity information, and Resource-Priority information, if available in the incoming request.

 In addition to the architectural requirements, the following architectural principles apply to IMS emergency sessions: